mbleron/ExcelTable/README.md

 grant create table to <user>;
 ```

-In version 1.3, accessing encrypted Excel files requires some additional dependencies based on DBMS_CRYPTO API (see PL/SQL section below).
+In order to read encrypted Excel files, the interface requires access to the DBMS_CRYPTO API (see PL/SQL section below).
 The owner must therefore be granted EXECUTE privilege on it :
 ```sql
 grant execute on sys.dbms_crypto to <user>;